ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/php/php.md

 ```

 ### Install PHP
-This includes the PHP modules required by Magento.
-If you are replacing another version of PHP you should review the backup file /root/php_upgrade_backup-$(date +%d_%b_%Y)/modules taken above.
-If there are any additional modules to the list below, simply add them to the command.
+This includes the PHP modules required by Magento2.

 #### PHP 7.1
 ```bash